wd5gnr/Elf-RcForth/readme.md

 Nothing is executed after VARIABLE xxx.
 That means:
 VARIABLE foo 100 allot
 Does NOT do what you think it does.
 End the line after the foo.
+(No longer true; this now works)

 You also need to be careful with allot...
+(No longer true.
+Allot is now "safe")

+You can also add things after a colon definition safely.

 Suppose you create variable AAA: